-The harvester can be operated without a steering cylinder if a screw jack or stiff member is used to hold the hitch rigid and row finder is not used.
+The harvester can be operated without a steering cylinder or row finder if a screw jack or stiff member is used to hold the hitch rigid.

 The main frame attaching bracket of the steering cylinder can be moved left or right to enable use of the full stoke of the cylinder, if the tongue has to be offset for 28" rows.